 Laurie is active in the WSU community, and has served on many committees.
 She served as chair of the WSU Staff Senate Classified Staff Handbook Committee, which entailed extensive work to produce the new Staff Handbook for WSU.
-She is currently serving on the SSC Campus training committee to assist in outreach to the user community.
+She has served on the SSC Campus training committee to assist in outreach to the user community.
 She was a member of Local #1066 of The American Federation of State, County, and Municipal Employees (AFSCME) 1988-2006, and a member of Chapter D on campus.
 She served as a steward, and was chapter chair.
-From January 2004 to December 2004, Laurie served on the Washington Federation of State Employees (WFSE) Negotiating Team for the new civil service staff employees master contract that is part of the new Washington State Collective bargaining laws and the new HR Civil Service Reform 2005.
+From January 2004 to December 2005, Laurie served on the Washington Federation of State Employees (WFSE) Negotiating Team for the new civil service staff employees master contract that is part of the new Washington State Collective bargaining laws and the new HR Civil Service Reform 2005.

 Laurie has developed and team-teaches Filemaker Pro database classes on the WSU campus.
 She also serves as a resource consultant for Filemaker and is a certified Filemaker Pro Developer.
 In May 2001, Laurie became a 25-year member of WSU’s Quarter Century Club.
 In May 2004, she received the College of Liberal Arts Outstanding Staff Award.
 In March 2017, Laurie received the College of Arts and Sciences Outstanding Academic Advisor award.

 NACADA (National Academic Advising Council)

 WSUACADA (WSU Academic Advising Council)

 CANLOG (Canadian Logger Sport Association)

 Laurie’s hobbies include music, gardening, camping and traveling.